Beyond the Algorithm: Building AI Agents with Low-Code Platforms and APIs

 - These platforms enable everyday business users—"citizen developers"—to create ai agents.
 So, your marketing team can build a personalized recommendation system without involving it.

-Consider a healthcare provider automating appointment scheduling with an ai-powered chatbot.
+To illustrate the benefits of low-code platforms, consider a healthcare provider automating appointment scheduling with an ai-powered chatbot.
 Or a retailer using ai to optimize their supply chain.
 The possibilities are endless – and within reach for even small-to-medium sized businesses.

 Now, low-code ai platforms aren't a magic bullet.
 You still need to understand the business problem you're trying to solve.
 But they sure do make the tech side a whole lot easier.